Vitoria-Maria0912/Vitoria-Maria0912/README.md

 # Welcome to my Github profile!

-### I am a Computer Science undergraduate who loves to learn about new things, especially languages.
+### I am a Computer Science undergraduate who loves to learn about new things, especially languages and frameworks.
 ### Now, I am exploring the Full Stack and Data Engineer using AI, NLP, LLMs
 ##